raffojoao/dino-parkour/README.md

 # dino-parkour

-A very simple clone of the classic Running dinossaur game
+This is a simple clone of Chrome Running Dinosaur Game I made to study JavaScript, HTML5 and CSS3.